-Size composition of catches should represent mature individuals, the highest catch of a 35 cohort, and reflects the conservation of big-sized mature individuals (Froese, 2004).
-Size 36 37 at first maturity is important information for the proper management and conservation of

-- preparation of very effective sustainable management plans of fishery resources 39 - (Jennings et al., 1998; Waddy and Aiken, 2005; Karna and Panda, 2011; Nandikeswari, 40 - 2016; Peixoto et al., 2018).
-Size at first maturity is important information for the proper 41 management and conservation of fish stocks, and the information is very helpful to the 42 researchers and policymakers for the preparation of very effective sustainable 43 management plans of fishery resources (Jennings et al., 1998; Waddy and Aiken, 2005; 44 - 45 Karna and Panda, 2011; Nandikeswari, 2016; Peixoto et al., 2018).
-Size at first maturity (Lm) is the length at which 50% of the fish have reached maturity and has been taken as 46 47 a reference point of minimum size and a useful index for determining the size of the - exploitable stock (Siegel and Loeb, 1994; Jirapunpipat, 2008; Nadikeswari, 2016).
-It is 48 related to the reproductive cycle of fishes that can be seen through the seasonal 49 - development changes in their gonads (Karlou-Riga and Economidis, 1996; Gomiero et 50 al., 2008) and affected by the environmental changes particularly temperature, 51 - photoperiod and food supply (Bagenal, 1978).
-52 the spawning occurs, how long the spawning is, how many times the fish spawn, etc. 59

-Estimation of size at first maturity has been used to let adult individuals spawn at least 53 once or to protect young individuals (Fontoura et al., 2009), and can be employed as stock 54 55 availability indicator and applied for the determination of mesh size used in fishing operation (Carlucci et al., 2006; Omar et al., 2015).
-56
+Size composition of catches should represent mature individuals, the highest catch of a cohort, and reflects the conservation of big-sized mature individuals (Froese, 2004).
+Size at first maturity is important information for the proper management and conservation of fish stocks, and the information is very helpful to researchers and policymakers for the preparation of very effective sustainable management plans of fishery resources (Jennings et al., 1998; Waddy and Aiken, 2005; Karna and Panda, 2011; Nandikeswari, 2016; Peixoto et al., 2018).
+Size at first maturity (Lm) is the length at which 50% of the fish have reached maturity and has been taken as a reference point of minimum size and a useful index for determining the size of the exploitable stock (Siegel and Loeb, 1994; Jirapunpipat, 2008; Nadikeswari, 2016).
+It is related to the reproductive cycle of fishes that can be seen through the seasonal development changes in their gonads (Karlou-Riga Economidis, 1996; Gomiero et al., 2008) and affected by the environmental changes particularly temperature, photoperiod and food supply (Bagenal, 1978).
+Estimation of size at first maturity has been used to let adult individuals spawn at least once or to protect young individuals (Fontoura et al., 2009), and can be employed as stock availability indicator and applied for the determination of mesh size used in fishing operation (Carlucci et al., 2006; Omar et al., 2015).

-57 Information on fish gonad maturity is required to know the mature and immature fish ratio of the stock, size or age at the first spawning, whether the fish have spawned or not, when 58

-Change in fish gonad size is expressed with gonad maturity level (Kordi, 2010).
-Each fish 60
+Information on fish gonad maturity is required to know the mature and immature fish ratio of a stock, size or age at the first spawning, spawning time, duration, and pattern etc. Change in fish gonad size is expressed with gonad maturity level (Kordi, 2010).
+Each fish species can reach first gonad maturity at